muratk3n/thirdwave/en/README.md

 show any leaks.
 These were rather expected, because the H 2 molecule is very small and very reactive, and therefore it can easily migrate and combine with other chemical species"

----

-CANADIAN energy company Petroma, led by Malian industrialist Aliou Boubacar Diallo, discovered the world’s largest natural hydrogen deposit 60 kilometres from the Malian capital of Bamako, a find that has increasingly attracted some of planet’s most forward-thinking business leaders interested in clean energy alternatives.

-In Bloc 25 covering 43,000 square kilometres, Petroma has affirmed massive quantities of 95 percent pure natural hydrogen, one of the most promising new sources needed for a global transition to clean energy, according to the French scientist Alain Prinzhofer at the l’Institut de Physique du Globe de Paris.

-The company has undertaken the first project to produce electricity from hydrogen without any C02 emissions,

----

-\#Hydrogen for the energy transition: do we have to manufacture it?

 [Link](https://mobile.twitter.com/Sorbonne_Univ_/status/1279055295352881157)